react-alpha-beta/alphabeta/README.md

 In order for AlphaBeta to be useful, it needs to be able to record data about the experiments you're running.
 In other words, it needs to be linked to a datastore of some type.
 This reliance on a datastore isn't unique to AlphaBeta - it is true of split testing in general.

 Imagine that you're running an experiment to see if changing a particular button from a transparent background (variant A) to a solid blue background (variant B) leads to more clicks.
-(If you're already looked at the [Button example](examples/button-experiment), this should look familiar...)
+(If you already looked at the [Button example](examples/button-experiment), this should look familiar...)

 To measure which variant performs better, you need to keep track of each variant's "impressions" (how many users have seen each button) and "conversions" (how many times each button is clicked).